lorinc/ai-pilot-assessment-engine/docs/1_functional_spec/TBD.md

 **Intent**: When the user comes up with something that cannot reasonably be expressed as "an output created by a team in a system in a process", the LLM is free to answer that this problem is probably not a good candidate for an internal, data-driven technical pilot—unless it is rephrased to meet the requirement for that.
 This maintains system focus on problems where the output-centric factor model can provide value and prevents scope creep into areas where the methodology doesn't apply.

 ---

+### 13. Numbered Question Format for User Responses
+**Added**: 2025-11-02

+**Context**: When the system asks multiple questions, users need a clear, efficient way to provide structured answers without repeating the questions.

+**Intent**: When asking questions, add numeric IDs to them (e.g., "1.
+What team creates this output?", "2.
+Which system do they use?").
+This allows users to respond concisely in the format "1: answer, 2: answer" without having to retype or reference the questions.
+This reduces friction, speeds up the conversation, and makes responses more parseable for the LLM.

+---

+### 14. Professional Reflection Pattern (No Empathy)
+**Added**: 2025-11-02

+**Context**: When reflecting back what the user said, the system should maintain a professional, analytical tone rather than an empathetic or supportive tone.

+**Intent**: Do not empathize ("I understand that must be frustrating...").
+Instead, state why the information is relevant in the assessment ("This indicates a bottleneck in Team Execution") and what factors were created or updated from the statement ("Created factor: Sales Forecast quality = ⭐⭐ due to junior team").
+This keeps the conversation focused on actionable assessment rather than emotional support, and makes the system's reasoning transparent.

+---